 - Cloves, cinnamon and other spices

-Some people with eczema may be able to eat some of the above, but others may be unable to eat any of them without suffering a flareup.
+Some people with eczema may eat some of the above foods, but others may eat none of them without suffering a flare-up.

 What causes eczema around the eyes?
 Usually exposure to an irritant.
 Irritants include makeup, eye drops, contact lens solution, false eyelashes, airborne allergies and chlorine in swimming pools.